SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

-Primary ciliary dyskinesia can result from mutations in many different genes.
-These genes provide instructions for making proteins that form the inner structure of cilia and produce the force needed for cilia to bend.
+Variants (also called mutations) in one of over 50 different genes can cause primary ciliary dyskinesia.
+Many of these genes provide instructions for making proteins that form the inner structure of cilia and produce the force needed for cilia to bend.
 Coordinated back and forth movement of cilia is necessary for the normal functioning of many organs and tissues.
-The movement of cilia also helps establish the left-right axis (the imaginary line that separates the left and right sides of the body) during embryonic development.
+The movement of cilia also supports cell transport and helps establish the left-right axis (the imaginary line that separates the left and right sides of the body) during embryonic development.

-Mutations in the genes that cause primary ciliary dyskinesia result in defective cilia that move abnormally or are unable to move (immotile).
-Because cilia have many important functions within the body, defects in these cell structures cause a variety of signs and symptoms.
+Many of the variants that cause primary ciliary dyskinesia disrupt the coordinated movement of cilia.
+Because cilia have many important functions within the body, abnormalities in the structure or function of cilia can cause a variety of signs and symptoms.

 Learn more about the genes associated with Primary ciliary dyskinesia